‘The nightmare every parent dreads’: shock at deaths of Dublin Leaving Cert students in Greece

 Members of the school’s parents’ council have gone to Ios to comfort some of the ex-pupils there and bring them back to Ireland.

-St Michael’s College past pupils union president Tom McCormack said the school in Ballsbridge is distinguished by a “sense of community” which will rally around the families and friends of the two ex-students.
+St Michael’s College past pupils union president Tom McCormack said the school in Ballsbridge is distinguished by a “sense of community” that will rally around the families and friends of the two ex-students.

 “Our thoughts are with the families and the boys of the class of 2023 who were celebrating what should be their next step in their careers.
 It was a devastating day,” he said.